Mokashaa/ASUMobiCarG50/README.md

 Detailed description of the car will be added in the wiki when we finish each phase of the implementation.

+# You can watch 1st video for the car here : https://youtu.be/BuMWu1vVa2c

 # Team Members:

 Mohammad Okasha